torstees/MVtest/README.md

 #### IMPUTE output

-MVTest doesn't call genotypes when performing analysis and allows users to define which model to use when analyzing the data.
-Due to the fact that there is no specific location for chromosome within the input files, mvtest requires that users provide chromosome, impute input file and the corresponding .info file for each imputed output.
+MVtest doesn't call genotypes when performing analysis and allows users to define which model to use when analyzing the data.
+Due to the fact that there is no specific location for chromosome within the input files, MVtest requires that users provide chromosome, impute input file and the corresponding .info file for each imputed output.

-Due to the huge number of expected loci, mvtest allows users to specify an offset and file count for analysis.
+Due to the huge number of expected loci, MVtest allows users to specify an offset and file count for analysis.
 This is to allow users to run multiple jobs simultaneously on a cluster and work individually on separate impute region files.
-Users can segment those regions even further using standard mvtest region selection as well.
+Users can segment those regions even further using standard MVtest region selection as well.

 By default, all imputed data is assumed to be compressed using gzip.